 Moreover, we provide further insight into the system by identifying two phases within the area-law region and a level-crossing phase transition between them at $\theta_c=1.371$.
 For $\theta<\theta_c$, the entanglement spectrum is trivial, and the boundary state is short-range correlated, which can be smoothly connected to a product state.
 However, in the second phase, we observe a non-injective iMPS $\ket{\psi_{\rm fixed}}$ exhibiting long-range correlations and two macroscopic components.
 These components are both two-site periodic and can be related to each other by the translation of a single site.
 Furthermore, the two components are related by the parity operator $\hat{P}$ up to local unitary transformations.

 It is worth noting that this phase cannot be realized as the unique ground state of a 1D local, gapped Hamiltonian.
-This demonstrates that the boundary of a two-dimensional system can exhibit a more complex phase diagram than a standard one-dimensional system, which is the fundamental idea behind MBQC.
-It also indicates that the topological properties in bulk PEPS with proper measurements can be reflected by the edge degrees of freedom~\cite{Cirac2011, Schuch2013, Yang2014, Yang2015}.
-Additionally, this phase is robust under small perturbations where the measurement angle deviates slightly from its preset value.
+This demonstrates that the boundary of a two-dimensional system can exhibit a phase diagram more complex than that of a standard one-dimensional system, which is the fundamental idea behind MBQC.
+It also indicates that the topological properties of bulk PEPS with appropriate measurements can be reflected in edge degrees of freedom~\cite{Cirac2011, Schuch2013, Yang2014, Yang2015}.
+Additionally, this phase is robust under small perturbations, where the measurement angle deviates slightly from its preset value.
 However, we must point out that the phase diagram in our study requires postselection, which means it is difficult to be observed experimentally at the current stage.